The Jurgen Klopp disciple ready to boost Pep Guardiola’s Man City

 Pep Lijnders could boost Pep Guardiola’s backroom staff after three key allies departed the Etihad Stadium this summer after a testing campaign for Manchester City

 They may want to instead store them with El Nino, the Fernando Torres autobiography that was a love story to Liverpool.
-But Torres joined Chelsea and now, barely a year after leaving Liverpool, Lijnders’ return to English football could come by Pep Guardiola’s side.
+But Torres joined Chelsea and now, barely a year after leaving Liverpool, Lijnders’ return to English football comes alongside Pep Guardiola.

-The supporters who branded Trent Alexander-Arnold a traitor for heading for Real Madrid – though one of their complaints has been removed now he is no longer going on a free transfer, but for €10m – may transfer their irritation to Jurgen Klopp’s sidekick should he materialise at Manchester City, the club who ensured one of the great Liverpool managers won a lone league title.
+The supporters who branded Trent Alexander-Arnold a traitor for heading for Real Madrid – though one of their complaints has been removed now he is no longer going on a free transfer, but for €10m – may transfer their irritation to Jurgen Klopp’s former sidekick after his move to Manchester City was confirmed ahead of the Club World Cup, with every game live on DAZN.
+City, of course, is the club that ensured one of the great Liverpool managers won just one league title.

 If a year away has illustrated the legacy Klopp and Lijnders left, with Arne Slot’s success reflecting well on the previous regime, it may have been chastening in other respects.
 Klopp’s popularity in Germany has been dented by the decision of a man who was a byword for authenticity to work for the despised Red Bull group.
 Lijnders, once touted as a potential successor to Klopp at Anfield, floundered in his second attempt to go it alone.